 Local Cellular Agriculture

 Cellular agriculture consists of an emerging set of technologies for producing local, reliable dairy and meat alternatives with low environmental footprints, and the potential to operate in a variety of industrial, urban and rural spaces, and communities.
-Led by the Food and Agriculture Institute at the University of the Fraser Valley, this project explores the potential cellular agriculture (CA) has for enhancing and contributing to local food security, economic development, and sustainability in Canadian Communities.
-Based in the Fraser Valley region, this project engages government, NGOs, industry, and community members to explore social, environmental, and economic opportunities and challenges around developing a local CA industry.
+Led by the Food and Agriculture Institute at the University of the Fraser Valley, this project explored the potential cellular agriculture has for enhancing and contributing to local food security, economic development, and sustainability in Canadian Communities.
+Based in the Fraser Valley region, the project engages government, NGOs, industry, and community members to explore social, environmental, and economic opportunities and challenges around developing a local cellular agriculture industry.

 What is cellular agriculture?